hubmapconsortium/sprm/README.md

 ## Simple illustration

 The demo folder contains two simple ways to run SPRM.
-For both, begin by downloading the demo image files from
+For both, begin by downloading the demo image files from [this link](https://drive.google.com/drive/folders/1denyZ1SFoWpWrPO9UbSdcF2DvHEv6ovN?usp=sharing).

 * The shell script `run_sprm.sh` will just run SPRM and place the outputs in the folder sprm_demo_outputs and write a log of the messages from SPRM into the file sprm_demo_outputs/sprm_demo_outputs.log.
 Run the command
 ```bash